aqaqpapa/CP3407/Test Description.md

 ### ✦ Execution:
 Test functions were written inside relevant controller files (e.g., `authController.js`) and executed manually via local `node` runtime or test endpoints.
 Console logs were used to display results and validate logic flow.

-> ✅ **Example**: Attempted registration with a duplicate email correctly returns a 400 status and error message.
-> ✅ Database test confirms connection pool initialized without timeout or authentication errors.
+> ✅ **Example**: Before attempting to connect to the database via the front end, automatically output the connection status between the back end and the database first

 ![1](ToolsDia/Test1.png)
 ![2](ToolsDia/Test2.png)